Dennis Lee

 ETIENNE MARSOLET

 is a poet and artist from Saguenay, Quebec.
-Previous works of poetry have recently been featured in Oversound and Poetry Daily.
+Previous works of poetry have recently been featured in Oversound, Poetry Daily and talking about straberries all of the time.

 Utopianism: A Very Short Introduction